 Richard Delaney (Vital Strategies) is the Vital Strategies Team Lead for CHISU.
 Mr. Delaney has extensive experience working with government agencies, universities, nongovernmental organizations, and consulting firms.
 He implements innovative approaches for collecting and analyzing underutilized data to yield policy insights, designs processes and systems to make data more accessible, enhances policy-makers’ capacity for data-driven decision-making, and incorporates data into communications materials to build support for policy proposals.
 At Vital Strategies, Mr. Delaney’s work includes the Data Impact program, a multi-year effort to encourage best practices in data use in public health ministries.

-Jeni Stockman (Macro-Eyes) is the Macro-Eyes Team Lead for CHISU.
-As a Senior Program Manager, Ms. Stockman leads teams of machine-learning scientists and software engineers in the application of machine learning to global health projects.
+Ashley Schmidt (Macro-Eyes) is the Macro-Eyes Team Lead for CHISU.
+As a Senior Deployment Manager, Ms. Schmidt leads teams of machine-learning scientists and software engineers in the application of machine learning to global health projects.
 Prior to joining CHISU she was the lead POC for Macro-Eyes's AI portfolio funded by the Bill and Melinda Gates Foundation.
 With over a decade of experience working internationally with Ministries of Health, government agencies, foundations and nonprofits she brings a unique perspective to the nexus of global health and innovative technologies.
 She is a seasoned professional adapting innovative technologies to varying political and social environments to ensure that health services are high quality, efficient, effective, and accepted.
 She holds a Masters of Science in Public Health from Tulane's School of Public Health and Tropical Medicine and kick-started her global health career as an intern at the World Health Organization.

 Dr. Chris Seebregts (Jembi) is the Jembi Team Lead for CHISU.
 The founder and Chief Executive of Jembi Health Systems, Dr. Seebregts is a digital health professional with expertise in biomedical research, computer science, and information systems.
 He established the Biomedical Informatics Research Division at the South African Medical Research Council (MRC).
 In 2005, he spun off Jembi as a separate organization.
 Dr. Seebregts leads the MRC-Jembi Collaborating Centre for Digital Health Innovation.
 He holds a Ph.D. in medical biochemistry from the University of Cape Town, South Africa and is an Honorary Research Associate in the School of Public Health and Family Medicine at the University of Cape Town.